 - Send the student to their final exam once again.
 After they come back, you should get a popup about an error log.
 Note where the game says the error log is stored.
 Click "reset" to exit the popup.

 - Exit the game, and find the error log.
 It should be in My Documents/EA Games/The Sims 2/Logs/.
-Post the stack trace from the error log in the discussion thread, along with the information you got from Professor Von Ball about the token.
+Post the stack trace from the error log (the first part, before where it says "global simulation variables") in the discussion thread, along with the information you got from Professor Von Ball about the token.

 Special note about the custom objects